A songwriter who tried everything and ended up building the tool that was missing.

 | No mid-song time signature changes | A song has one global time signature |

-| No collaboration | Single-user — no cloud sync or real-time collaboration |
+| No collaboration | Single-user.
+No cloud sync or real-time collaboration |

 These are deliberate scope choices.
 Kiwisonic focuses on composition and does that well.